KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 **User Content**: We collect and store the information and content that you post to the Websites, including your questions, answers, comments, forum, wiki, mailing list and various form content and responses to surveys.
 Please see the section 'Publicly Available Information' to learn how the information you post will be viewed on our websites.

 **Communications**: When you communicate with us (via email, phone, through the forms on our Websites or otherwise), we may maintain a record of your communication.
-Personal Information we may collect from online forms (e.g.: Job board, Training courses, code of conduct help, meetup support request) includes name, email, address, telephone, company name, job title, website urls, physical location, comments and unique identifiers (e.g., social media handles or usernames).
+Personal Information we may collect from online forms (e.g.: Job board, Training courses, code of conduct help, meetup support request) includes name, email, address, telephone, company name, job title, website URLs, physical location, comments and unique identifiers (e.g., social media handles or usernames).

 ### Information from Members, Adopters and Advisors